 Make a day of it and wear comfortable shoes as there is a lot to see.

-There are 2 restaurants in Kirstenbosch – the Tea Room for light meals and Moyo, an African themed restaurant.
+There are 2 restaurants in Kirstenbosch – the Tea Room for light meals and Moyo, an African-themed restaurant.
 You can also take your own picnic basket.
-Entrance is R70 for adults and R20 for children.
+Entrance costs R70 for adults and R20 for children.

 Opening hours: 08:00 – 19:00 in summer and 08:00 – 18:00 in winter.

 From November – March, there is a concert in Kirstenbosch every Sunday evening at 17h30.

 How to get there by car – the gardens are 13 km from Cape Town and the route is well signposted.